MatthewWertman/matthewwertman.github.io/_posts/2022-07-24-little-martian.md

 Something to play with is this [randomizer script](https://gist.github.com/MatthewWertman/d3385c4f50c09585d15639fbcdcdc9d6) that I wrote in Python.
 It will randomize the starting items that you get from your ship! *Make sure to have the game extracted before running the randomizer.*

 One last thing, I really want to thank the devs for their amazing game!
-I am excited to see the finished product and have been become a fan of their work.
+I am excited to see the finished product and have become a fan of their work.
 I have interacted with Craig, the lead developer, and he was really nice and was telling me of some cool ideas that might get added!
 Tune into their Twitter or Discord server for updates with the links below.
 Show them some love!

 ## Links
 [Little Martian website](https://little-martian.dev/)